Who is Barcelona signing Jean-Clair Todibo? The French wonderkid who recovered from horrific car-crash | Goal.com

 At Camp Nou, the youngster will team up with fellow French defenders Samuel Umtiti and Clement Lenglet, who will doubtless aid his integration into the team.

-If his metoric rise continues, Barca have themselves a star for many years to come.
+If his meteoric rise continues, Barca have themselves a star for many years to come.